betterscientificsoftware/bssw.io/CuratedContent/AiCodingAgentsWhatWorks.md

 A critical aspect of AI agent operation is **sandboxing**.
 Because LLMs are used to select what commands to run and because LLMs can often behave in unpredictable ways, it is important to restrict what data an AI agent can read and what actions they can perform.
 One way to accomplish this is to run an AI agent in an isolated "sandbox" container that has limited access to data from the host machine.
-The user who runs the AI agent (OpenHands) can select the exact set of directories from the host system to expose to the AI agent and its tool.
+The user who runs the AI agent can select the exact set of directories from the host system to expose to the AI agent and its tool.
-Running agents within a (Docker) sandbox is vital for security, preventing unintended actions on the user's machine.
+Running agents within a (Docker) sandbox is vital for security, preventing unintended actions on the user's host machine.
 However, securely managing API key access and sensitive operations remains an ongoing area of development.

 **Best Practices for Leveraging Coding Agents**